waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### Waku

 Waku is a family of private, secure, decentralized, and peer-to-peer Web3 communication [protocols](#protocol) designed to operate in [resource-limited](#resource-limited) environments and suitable for [node](#node) or desktop application use.
-Additionally, these protocols collectively form the Waku network.
+Additionally, these protocols collectively form the Waku Network.

 ### [Waku Message](/overview/concepts/protocols#waku-message)

-Waku Message defines the structure of messages in the [Waku network](#waku), including the [content topic](#content-topic), [payload](#payload), and metadata for application-specific processing.
+Waku Message defines the structure of messages in the [Waku Network](#waku), including the [content topic](#content-topic), [payload](#payload), and metadata for application-specific processing.

 ### [Waku Message Payload Encryption](https://rfc.vac.dev/spec/26/)

-Waku Message Payload Encryption provides guidelines for implementing secure and private communication in the [Waku network](#waku).
+Waku Message Payload Encryption provides guidelines for implementing secure and private communication in the [Waku Network](#waku).
 It covers encryption, decryption, and signing methods for message [payloads](#payload), focusing on confidentiality, authenticity, integrity, and unlinkability.

 ### [Waku Noise](https://rfc.vac.dev/spec/35/)